Can I Eat Expired Frog Legs Fresh Raw?

 Can I eat Frog Legs Fresh Raw if it's been at room temperature for a few hours?

-If Frog Legs Fresh Raw has been sitting at room temperature for a few hours, it's best to discard it to prevent foodborne illness.
+If Frog Legs Fresh Raw has been sitting at room temperature for a few hours, it's best to discard it to reduce the risk of foodborne illness.
 Refrigeration is crucial to keep perishable foods like frog legs safe to eat.

 Does the type of container affect Frog Legs Fresh Raw shelf life?